GunnerLab/mcce4_tutorial/docs/guide/p_batch.md

                         Turn on this flag to use a scheduler. (default: False)
 ```

-Let's look at an example of how p_batch can be used.
+Let's look at an example of how pro_batch can be used.
 First, create a directory, and fill it with protein files.
 For this example, assume a directory called "source_files" containing a couple PDB files.

 ```
 user@example:/pro_batch_testing$ ls source_files
 1ans.pdb  4pti.pdb
 ```

-Now, let's use p_batch.
+Now, let's use pro_batch.

 ```
-p_batch source_files
+pro_batch source_files

 New book.txt created.
-You can remove protein files to be run by editing book.txt if desired, and resume by running p_batch again.
+You can remove protein files to be run by editing book.txt if desired, and resume by running pro_batch again.

 These proteins will be run: